azral1962/min-book/src/utils.typ

     else if scope.h1 != none {patterns.at(1, default: none)}
     else {patterns.at(2, default: none)}

-  // Set numbering to none
+  // Set all numbering to none
   if patterns == none {return none}

   // Transform patterns into positional arguments